Wisconsin Elections Commissioner blasted for voting comments

 "My fellow commissioner Bob Spindell has shown he cannot be fair and should resign from the WEC," Thomsen tweeted.

 Thomsen did not immediately return a message seeking additional comment.
-Spindell did not return a message seeking comment.
+In an email, Spindell did not immediately comment, but he did provide another email he sent to Republicans that similarly describes GOP successes in Milwaukee but describes it differently.

 People are also reading…